Yes. Benefits are fully taxable income.

 Yes.
 You can change your federal tax withholdings in the Account section of the Claimant Portal.
 Select Change Tax Withholding if you would like to set your withholdings.

 1099-Gs are mailed at the end of January.
-If you did not receive your statement in the mail, the address you have on file may be incorrect.
-It is your responsibility to make sure the Idaho Department of Labor has the most up-to-date and accurate address.
+If you didn’t get your statement in the mail, check your address information on the Claimant Portal.
+It is your responsibility to make sure the Idaho Labor has your current address.

 IMPORTANT: Your 1099-G includes your entire Social Security number.
 Failing to update your address could put your identity at risk.

-Yes, you can view prior year 1099-Gs online at labor.idaho.gov/claimantportal.
+Yes, you can view prior year 1099-Gs online on the Claimant Portal.